Frank Ross (American football)

-Frank Ross (born July 24, 1987) is an American football coach who is the special teams coordinator for the Houston Texans of the National Football League (NFL).
+Frank Ross (born July 24, 1987) is an American professional football coach and executive who is the special teams coordinator for the Houston Texans of the National Football League (NFL).

 Career

 Ross was part of the 2005 Canfield High School state runner-up football team.
 He later played for the John Carroll Blue Streaks and became the program's all-time leader in receptions.
 On November 10, 2007, he was declared the John Carroll football player of the week.

 Ross was a scouting assistant for the New England Patriots from 2011 to 2012.
 He served two seasons on the coaching staff at John Carroll as a quarterbacks coach in 2013 and a special teams coordinator & running backs coach in 2014.

 In 2015, he rejoined the Patriots as a pro scout and was part of the Patriots' Super Bowl championship in 2017.
 He stayed with the team until he was hired by the Indianapolis Colts as an assistant special teams coach in 2018.